Colorado Elopement Guide (2024)

 Rocky Mountain National Park

-Rocky Mountain National Park.
-Rocky Mountain National Park is easily one of the most incredible national parks in the country, with gorgeous mountainscapes, meadows, and lakes.
-In this park you have access to twelve different elopement sites you can rent with a $300 permit.
-Note: RMNP doesn’t allow dogs at any of the designated ceremony site or at on any of the trails, this includes Trail Ridge Road.
+Rocky Mountain National Park is easily one of the most scenic national parks in the country, with gorgeous mountainscapes, meadows, and lakes.
+It also offers access to twelve different elopement sites you can rent with a $300 permit.

 Check out this Rocky Mountain National Park elopement!